 For 2023, the Education Committee has directed that a minimum of 5 hours must be undertaken in-person, with your remaining 15 hours permitted to be undertaken online.

 There are two exceptions to this ‘minimum of 5 hours in-person‘ rule:

-- solicitors may claim a minimum of 5 hours eLearning per CPD cycle; accordingly, if a solicitor has a modified CPD requirement of 8 hours CPD, he/she may claim a maximum of 5 hours for time spent in relevant eLearning (as 5 hours is the minimum eLearning allowance).’
+- solicitors may claim a minimum of 5 hours eLearning per CPD cycle; accordingly, if a solicitor has a modified CPD requirement of, say, 6 hours CPD, for example, he/she may claim a maximum of 5 hours for time spent in relevant eLearning (as 5 hours is the minimum eLearning allowance).’

 As with all CPD, the eLearning CPD must be in an objectively verifiable format (by way of a certificate of completion of the course / programme by the course / programme provider), and such verification of completion of eLearning in whatever format undertaken is the responsibility of the solicitor who is claiming the hours.

 At your option (and subject to a maximum of fifteen (15) online hours of the annual twenty (20) hours requirement), you may do eLearning on an individual basis, i.e. not as part of a group/Group Study.
 In other words, there is no requirement for there to be a group of three of more people to fulfill this three hour optional eLearning element of the CPD Scheme for 2023.

 You should note that a ‘live feed’ of a lecture/training session or the viewing of a pre-recorded lecture/training session (regardless of same being viewed in a group of 3 or more people) falls within the eLearning category (and may not be claimed as group study).

 As with all CPD, the subject matter of the eLearning will determine its relevance and whether it constitutes General, Management or Regulatory Matters CPD.